 The Company has adopted ASC 360-10, Property, Plant and Equipment ("ASC 360-10").
-ASC 360-10 requires that long-lived assets and certain identifiable intangibles held and used by the Company be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+ASC 360-10 requires that longlived assets and certain identifiable intangibles held and used by the Company be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.

 Events relating to recoverability may include significant unfavorable changes in business conditions, recurring losses or a forecasted inability to achieve break-even operating results over an extended period.
 The Company evaluates the recoverability of long-lived assets based upon forecasted undiscounted cash flows.
 Should impairment in value be indicated, the carrying value of the long-lived and or intangible assets would be adjusted, based on estimates of future discounted cash flows.
-The Company evaluated the recoverability of the carrying value of the Company's equipment.
-No impairment charges were recognized for the quarters ended March 31, 2018 and 2017, respectively.
+During the quarter ended June 30, 2018, as a result of recurring losses and an accumulated deficit, the Company identified a triggering event requiring a test for the recoverability of long-lived assets and intangible assets.
+Assessing the recoverability of long-lived assets and intangible assets requires significant judgments and estimates by management.
+Management concluded that the fair value of long-lived assets and intangible assets exceeded their carrying value and as such, no impairment charges were recognized for the quarters ended June 30, 2018 and 2017, respectively.